 Aside from humans the macaques are the most widespread primate genus, ranging from Japan to Afghanistan, with one species, the barbary macaque also found in North Africa and Southern Europe.
 We first saw the barbary macaque near the Cascade D’Ouzoud, a stunning 3 drop waterfall in the Atlas mountains of Morocco (about a 3 hour drive from Marrakesh).
 We didn’t initially recognize it as being the same genus of monkey, as they have only a vestigial tail.
 Because of this, they are often mistaken for and called apes, but they are macaques, a monkey.

-These barbary macaque are probably best known from the Rock of Gibraltar (we didn’t go there).
+These Barbary macaques are probably best known from the Rock of Gibraltar (we didn’t go there).

 Have you seen macaque or any wild monkeys?
-Have you traveled to either Malaysia or Morocco?
+Have you travelled to either Malaysia or Morocco?

 Like this article?
 Please pin it on Pinterest:

 Download our free packing light checklist when you sign up for our newsletter.